dmikushin/modem-manager-gui/README.rst

 - GDBM version 1.10 or later
 - po4a version 0.45 or later
 - itstool version 1.2.0 or later
+- libappindicator-gtk3 version 12.10 or later
+- Meson version 0.37 or later

 Next you have to go to directory with program's source code and issue these commands:

+| meson build
+| cd build
+| ninja
+| sudo ninja install

+If you prefer good old Autotools, you can use these commands instead:

 | sh configure
 | make
 | sudo make install

-Program will be installed into your system.
+Program files will be copied into your system directories.
 It's better to build package and install it though.
 Packages specification files are available in 'packages' directory of source code tree.

 More info
 ---------